moebrowne/mountainofcode.co.uk/posts/GitHub-cURL-Release-Size/content.md

 This worked until I wanted to include the RetroPie image.
 The RetroPie devs store their images on GitHub, not a problem you might think, business as normal.
 GitHub however don't allow `HEAD` requests to downloads, no idea why.
-This meant however I couldn't calculate the download progress.
+So now I had no way of getting the image size without downloading the whole image.

 At least not without some hackery...